Engine Classics: Best Carb For Chevy 305, 327 & 283

 Once again, I don’t really think a 283 will run optimally on 600 CFM.
 Maybe a modded engine with some additional extras configured, but otherwise, I don’t really recommend it.

-There are some people who have done this, though, usually with the idea to go for more heated racing adventures.
+There are some people who have done this, though, usually with the idea of going for more heated racing adventures.
 This is a pure strip and track performance carburetor, specializing in cold starts and even more meticulous tuning options.

 One standout thing here is the looks.
 This specific Holley carb might just be the shiniest Chevy carb you’ll ever see: